tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 On this page, you can:

--   view the list of user spaces, their size and engines
+-   view the list of user spaces, their size, and engines
 -   view and edit tuples stored in user spaces

 ..  _tcm_ui_cluster_tcf: